Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Northwestern Stats and Trends

-- Northwestern has played nine games, with three wins against the spread.
+- In Northwestern's nine games this season, it has three wins against the spread.

-- Northwestern has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Northwestern's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Northwestern records more than 15.4 points, it is 2-3 against the spread and 3-2 overall.
+- Northwestern is 2-3 against the spread and 3-2 overall when the team puts up more than 15.4 points.

-- In games that Northwestern piles up over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.

-- The Wildcats have 15 giveaways this season, while the Badgers have 15 takeaways .
+- This year the Wildcats have turned the ball over 15 times, while the Badgers have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.